 You can find some prepared QGIS-projects that are used to create screenshots in the

 ./qgis-projectsfolder of this repository.
 This makes it easier to reproduce screenshots for the next version of QGIS.
-These projects use the QGIS Sample Data (aka Alaska Dataset), which should be placed in the same folder as the QGIS-Documentation Repository.
+These projects use the QGIS Sample Data (aka Alaska Dataset), which should be unzipped and placed in the same folder as the QGIS-Documentation Repository.

 Reduce the window to the minimal space needed to show the feature (taking the whole screen for a small modal window > overkill)